-Many times users connect to remote Windows systems, do work and close the remote session without properly logoff the account.
-In that case multiple applications, which are still running with that login session uses system resources.
-Some times it causes slow response of our servers and create pain for us.
-So this will be good to auto log off disconnected sessions from Windows system.
+Many times users connect to remote Windows systems, do work, and close the remote session without properly log off the account.
+In that case, multiple applications, which are still running with that login session uses system resources.
+Sometimes it causes a slow response of our servers and creates pain for us.
+So this will be good to auto log off disconnected sessions from the Windows system.

 This tutorial will help you to log all the disconnected remote sessions on the Windows system.
 This tutorial has been tested with Windows Server 2019.